Renuka19990/EventSpark/README.md

 # EventSpark

 ## Introduction
-The EventSpark website is a comprehensive platform designed to simplify event planning and management.
+The EventSpark website is a comprehensive platform that simplifies event planning and management.
 It allows users to book events, create their own events, and offers a responsive layout for seamless access across various devices.

 ## Project Type
 Fullstack ( MERN )